OpenIPC/camerasrnd/get_telnet.md

 # How to login inside original firmware

-Information applicable only for XM-based camera firmware.
+Information applicable only for XM-based camera (and partially DVR/NVR) firmwares.

+In recent versions of XM firmwares, telnet is not enabled by default, and most of backdoors allowing to easily (remotely) enable it are fixed/closed.

 ## Enable telnet server